Azure/azure-quickstart-templates/101-machine-learning-create/GettingStarted.md

 ![Screen](./images/AKSCompute.gif)

-In order to run the demos you will need to retrieve the following information:
+## In order to run the demos you will need to retrieve the following information:

 subscription id: You can get this by going to <azure.portal.com> and logging into your account.
-Search for subscriptions using the search bar, click on your subscription and copy the id. resource group: the name of the resource group you created in the setup steps compute target name: the name of the compute target you created in the setup steps Make sure to never commit any of these details to Git / GitHub
+Search for subscriptions using the search bar,click on your subscription and copy the id. resource group: the name of the resource group you created in the setup steps compute target name: the name of the compute target you created in the setup steps Make sure to never commit any of these details to Git / GitHub